| | |

 If you tend to love anything citrus like I do, you must give this recipe a try.
 It’s lemony, of course, and a bit more tart than sweet.

-Homemade Lemon Curd in Jar with Lemons on Tea Towel
+Homemade Lemon Curd in Glass Jar with Vintage Spoon

 That’s how I prefer it.
 You?
 And, of course, it’s so much better when it’s homemade!